 - Keep track of your hair growth progress and take weekly progress photos.
 You look at yourself in the mirror every day, so improvements can be hard to notice sometimes.

 Don’t forget that hormones aren’t the only cause of hair loss during menopause.
-Hair loss can occur for a range of reasons including genetics, stress, reactions to medications, excessive blow drying or brushing and more.
-However, whatever the cause, it’s nice to know that you can do something about it by using the Theradome LH80 PRO.
+Hair loss can occur for a range of reasons.
+These include genetics, stress, reactions to medications, excessive blow drying or brushing and more.
+However, whatever the cause, it’s nice to know that you can do something about it by using the Theradome PRO LH80 or Theradome EVO LH40.